neilpeterson/talk-terraform-workshop/10-continuous-integration/README.md

 - **ARM_CLIENT_SECRET**: The service principal password.
 - **ARM_TENANT_ID**: The tenant id which can be found with the service principal information.
 - **ARM_SUBSCRIPTION_ID**: The Azure subscription id.

+When done, the variable group should look like this.

 ![](../images/variable-group.jpg)